SDS Registered Students

 A Semester Accommodation Request must be completed for each semester a student is enrolled and seeking accommodations.

-Please remember, accommodations are not retroactive.
+Please remember that accommodations are not retroactive.
 They begin when the letter is sent to the faculty member.
-Submitting your request at the beginning of the semester is essential for timely accommodation implementation, course access and your success.
-However, accommodation letters can be sent at any time during the academic year and can be revised/amended when necessary, but again, they are implemented once a letter of approval is sent from SDS to the instructor.
+Submitting your request at the beginning of the semester is essential for timely accommodation implementation, course access, and your success.
+Accommodation letters can be sent at any time during the academic year.
+They can be revised/amended when necessary, but they are implemented once a letter of approval is sent from SDS to the instructor.

 If a student’s status changes, such as a worsening of a medical condition, or a new diagnosis, hospitalization, change from undergraduate to graduate program, engaging in a fieldwork/internship placement, study abroad, etc., we request that you notify an SDS staff member promptly so we can best support you and determine if any change in accommodation is needed.